 Like all other promoters, we have to follow Norwegian law.
 The vast majority of the venues serve alcohol, and as such are not able to admit under-age customers.
 We have tried to address this issue in the past but without success.
 In the meantime we always have at least one all-ages venue that is accessible to all.

 See info on age limit above for a list of venues.
-A map of their location can be found on www.bylarm.no
+A map of their location can be found here

 How does the ticketing system work?
 Do I need to buy a day pass / festival pass or can I just buy individual tickets for the concerts I would like to attend?

 by:Larm is first and foremost a conference for the music industry, with quite a number of delegates attending from other countries.
 Delegates passes are rather more expensive than festival passes and as such afford the delegate priority over festival pass holders in terms of access to shows.
 Regular festival passes for one or more days give access to all shows, subject to capacity, for days purchased.
-Tickets for individual shows are only for sale on the door at each venue and are subject to capacity, with all pass holders enjoying priority entry over those queuing for an individual ticket.
-There is no guarantee that any one show will even have tickets for sale on the door.
+We do not sell tickets for individual shows or venues.

 If you have a ticket for a day pass or a festival pass, this must be exchanged for a wristband.
-Wristband exchange for by:Larm is located in our tent at Youngstorget from Tuesday February 12th 2013, see opening hours below.
+Wristband exchange for by:Larm is located at Youngstorget from Wednesday March 4th 2015, see opening hours below.
 You will not be able to gain entry to any show without a wristband.

-You can exchange your ticket for a wristband at theese times
+You can exchange your ticket for a wristband at these times for 2015:

 No, not if the venue is full.
 We can guarantee that there will always be spare capacity at one of the venues, but not at all of them all of the time.
 Some of the participating venues have a capacity as low as 2-300, and it is self explanatory that a guarantee of entry is impossible.
 It is important to arrive in good time, if there is a band you absolutely must see.
 There is usually quite a bit of traffic flow from venue to venue, so if one band’s show is full, it is quite possible that people will leave after their set, enabling you to get in to see the next band, so sometimes it pays to queue a little.
 To help everyone see a particular artist, most acts will play two shows on different days at by:Larm.